adrazen/cs140e-final-project/labs/3-bootloader/POSTLAB.md

                                        ouput to the terminal.
      =======================================================

-Second, when ensure that we read data appropriately.
+Second, we must ensure that we read protocols appropriately.
 In the case of the Unix side, it uses the `get_op()` function to read a single 4-byte word from the Unix side.
 Meanwhile, the Pi side uses `boot_get32()` to read a single word from the Pi side.

-The final step, is to verify that data we recieved is indeed what we expect.
+The final step, is to verify that data we received is indeed what we expect.
 Whenever we define a communication protocol, we should not trust _anything_ the other side does.
 This means that we need to verify everything that the other side does and ensure that they are sending us data in the right order and that the data they are sending us is